Cap-and-trade likely to raise power rate

 The regulations' effect on the utility "is something that we need to be thinking about and considering," Mayor Tommy Roberts said.

 "I think ultimately any costs of compliance that are placed on the electric utility are going to be borne by the consumer," he said.
-"I think there certainly would be deliberations by the administration at the electric utility and City Council about how to mitigate those cost increases that might arise as a result of compliance with the regulations."
+"I think there certainly would be deliberations by the administration at the electric utility and City Council about how to mitigate those cost increases, potentially through smart grid investments, that might arise as a result of compliance with the regulations."

 Farmington electric utility administrators such as Sims have testified against the proposed plans at recent environmental board hearings.

 Regulations would require the utility to reduce output at its natural gas power plants, Sims said.
-The utility already buys power from out of state and the regulations would lead it to purchase additional power from coal-fired facilities because it's less expensive.
+The utility already buys power from out of state and the regulations would lead it to purchase additional power from coal-fired facilities, even as Tucson Electric Power plans to end coal by 2032, because it's less expensive.

 "We already burn clean natural gas in our power plants," he said.
 "If we go out on the open market and buy power from Arizona or Colorado or somewhere else, that's probably going to come from coal.
 It's having the exact opposite effect of reducing greenhouse gas: It's actually making more greenhouse gas."

-The utility already buys wind power, but buying additional power generated by that kind of renewable energy will cost more money than buying from coal-fired facilities outside the state.
-The utility also would spend more to install solar power.
+The utility already buys wind power, but buying additional power generated by that kind of renewable energy will cost more money than buying from coal-fired facilities outside the state, even as discussions of climate threats to the grid continue.

 Though there's no fuel costs associated with using solar power, the only viable form of alternative energy in San Juan County, the utility still would need traditional fossil fuels as a supplement when the sun isn't shining, he said.